-- Students transferring to a new program must complete a new Enrollment Agreement and will be charged the current tuition rate for the newly selected program. - Students must meet all applicable admissions requirements for the new program. - Students who have been officially admitted to a program at the School and wish to transfer to a different program of study at the School must be in good standing in their current program of study and meet the admissions requirements of the desired program of study. - The student's Admissions Representative will then submit the request and other materials to the Campus Director, who will approve or deny the request.
+- All coursework from previous programs that are accepted toward the new program will be used in calculating satisfactory academic progress. - Students transferring to a new program must complete a new Enrollment Agreement and will be charged the current tuition rate for the newly selected program. - Students must meet all applicable admissions requirements for the new program. - Students who have been officially admitted to a program at the School and wish to transfer to a different program of study at the School must be in good standing in their current program of study and meet the admissions requirements of the desired program of study. - The student's Admissions Representative will then submit the request and other materials to the Campus Director, who will approve or deny the request.